grenadier-amit/Scilab-Parser/README.md

 ## SCILAB PARSER ##
-A simple python script to convert scilab data -structures into equivalent javascipt.
+A simple python script to convert scilab data -structures into equivalent javascript.

 ###How it works?